vercel/next.js/docs/basic-features/data-fetching/getStaticPaths.md

 If a page has [Dynamic Routes](/docs/routing/dynamic-routes.md) and uses `getStaticProps`, it needs to define a list of paths to be statically generated.

-When you export an `async` function called `getStaticPaths` (static generation) from a page that uses dynamic routes, Next.js will statically pre-render all the paths specified by `getStaticPaths`.
+When you export a function called `getStaticPaths` (Static Site Generation) from a page that uses dynamic routes, Next.js will statically pre-render all the paths specified by `getStaticPaths`.

 ```jsx
 export async function getStaticPaths() {